Case Study 5: ScreenVault Studios - Worked Solution

 - Employees (1,200): Corporate IdP (Google Workspace or Okta) via SAML 2.0.
 Single sign-on for Salesforce, CMS, and internal tools.
 Permission Set Groups assigned by department (Licensing, Consumer, Production, Finance).

 - Production crews (200): Same corporate SSO.
-Salesforce Mobile App on BYOD devices with MDM-enforced device policies (screen lock, remote wipe).
+Salesforce Mobile App Plus on BYOD devices with MDM-enforced device policies (screen lock, remote wipe).
+Mobile App Plus runs under the program’s ECA session policies.

 Artifact 6: Data Migration Strategy